The NSW Battery 'Rebate' Incentive is Now Available: Save on Your First Battery Book Now

 (7-22kW)

-DC fast charging is the fastest type of charger and can charge an EV to 80% in as little as 30 minutes.
-However, DC fast chargers are less common than Level 1 and Level 2 chargers.
+DC fast charging is the fastest type of charger and can charge an EV in as little as 15 minutes.
+These are typically found in public EV charging stations.

 How to Find and Use Charging Stations